-When you offer your creditors proposals for an IVA, they carefully consider whether your offer of payments is fair.
-They look at your income and your household expenditure and take into account any special family circumstances that may affect your family and that may impact on your ability to make the payments, such as a family member having a medical condition with special medication, dietary or care needs.
+When you offer creditors an IVA proposal, they will carefully consider if your offer of payment is fair.
+They will look at your income and your household expenses and take into account any special family circumstances that may impact on your ability to make your debt repayments, such as a family member having a medical condition with special medication, dietary or care needs.

-If your IVA is based on your making 60 monthly payments, creditors may increase the amount you have to pay each month at the initial meeting of creditors if they consider your monthly expenses to be overstated or your income understated or if any of your expenses are set at an exorbitant level in your proposal.
-For example, if you claim £200 per month in smoking expenses in your proposal, lenders may deem this excessive and request to cut this back to about £60 per month and seek to increase your monthly payments by £140.
-If you want your IVA to be accepted, you really have no choice but to agree to such this uplift in your payments which clearly requires you to cut back on your smoking.
+If your IVA is based on making 60 monthly payments, creditors may request to increase the amount you have to pay each month, if they consider your monthly expenses to be overstated or your income understated or if any of your expenses are set at an exorbitant level in your proposal.
+For example, if you claim £200 per month in smoking expenses in your proposal, lenders may deem this excessive and request to cut this back to about £60 per month and seek to increase your payments by the difference.
+If you want your IVA to be accepted, you may have to agree to such an uplift in your payments which clearly requires you to cut back on your smoking.
 This type of request is known as a known as a modification.

 IVA Proposal Modifications